 The screenshot shows the Oracle Integrated Lights Out Manager (ILOM) web interface.
 The browser title is "Oracle(R) Integrated Lights Out Manager - Windows Internet Explorer".
 The URL is "https://192.0.2.101/iPages/suntab.asp".
 A "Certificate Error" message is displayed in the address bar.
-The page header shows "User: root Role: auro SP Hostname: orclsys2-ilom".
-The main menu includes "ABOUT", "1 Warning", "REFRESH", and "LOG OUT".
-The navigation bar has tabs for "System Information", "System Monitoring", "Power Management", "Storage", "Configuration", "User Management", "Remote Control", and "Maintenance".
+The page header shows the user is "root" with role "auro" and SP Hostname "orclsys2-ilom".
+The main menu includes links for "ABOUT", "1 Warning", "REFRESH", and "LOG OUT".
+Below the menu, there is a Java logo.
+The main navigation bar has tabs for "System Information", "System Monitoring", "Power Management", "Storage", "Configuration", "User Management", "Remote Control", and "Maintenance".
 The "System Monitoring" tab is selected.
-Below it, sub-tabs are "Sensor Readings", "Indicators", and "Event Logs", with "Sensor Readings" being the active tab.
+A sub-menu under "System Monitoring" shows "Sensor Readings" (selected), "Indicators", and "Event Logs".
 The main content area is titled "Sensor Readings" and displays a table of system sensor data.
 The table has columns for "Name", "Type", and "Reading".
 The data is as follows: